MP-Rogers/MP-Rogers/README.md

 ## Hi there 👋

-I'm MP Rogers, a janmaican marine Scientist with a little facination with tech and data.
+I'm MP Rogers, a jamaican marine scientist with a little facination with tech and data.
+I'm currently (2024) a graduate student at the University of the West Indies Mona.
+My research seeks to investiagte the feasibility of cultivation for endemic jamaican/caribbean seaweeds.
-I'm currently(2025) researching endemic Caribbean seaweeds, and working on my data analysis and communication skills on the side.

 <!--
 **MP-Rogers/MP-Rogers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.